jmreidy/grunt-browserify/README.md

 A hash of options that are passed to watchify during instantiation.
 [Watchify Github README](https://github.com/substack/watchify#var-w--watchifyb-opts)

+#### configure
+Type: `Function (b)`

+An optional callback function that is invoked once before the bundle runs.
+This can be used for programatically configuring browserify using it's API.
+`b` is the `browserify` instance for the bundle.

 #### preBundleCB
 Type: `Function (b)`

 An optional callback function, that will be called before bundle completion.
 `b` is the `browerify` instance that will output the bundle.

+__NB:__ This callback will be invoked every time the bundle is built so when used with the `watch` option set to true it will be called multiple times.
+Do not register transforms in this callback or they will end up being registered multiple times.

 #### postBundleCB
 Type: `Function (err, src, next)`